-The City will work to support the County in achieving its 2023 goals related to homelessness.
-These goals are articulated in the County's 2023 Annual Action Plan.
+The City will work to support the County in achieving its 2024 goals related to homelessness.
+These goals are articulated in the County's 2024 Annual Action Plan.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions) or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs:
+Helping low-income individuals and families avoid becoming homeless, especially extremely lowincome individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions) or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs:

 The CoC works with the Lancaster County Children and Youth Agency (CYA) who established the Independent Living (IL) Unit to ensure that youth aging out of foster care are not discharged into homelessness.
 The IL Unit offers education and supportive services for ages 16-21.
-Staff members facilitate weekly groups about daily living skills such as budgeting, employment, and cooking; including an advanced group to address specific needs of older IL youth.
-Community volunteers mentor youth for ongoing support as they access independent housing.
+The CoC aims to engage a new provider focused specifically on providing rapid rehousing, permanent supportive housing, and supportive services to youth at-risk of and experiencing homelessness.

 The Lancaster County Continuum of Care meets with publicly funded institutions to ensure proper discharge planning.
-The Lancaster County Re-Entry Management Organization (RMO) focuses specifically on citizens returning from corrections institutions and programs.
-Hospitals, county behavioral health, RMO, housing and other various social service providers are represented at the various levels of the Continuum of Care, including its Homeless Service Provider Network (front-line staff), Continuum of Care Planning Committee (management level staff).
-City and County staff participate at all levels of the Continuum of Care.
+The Lancaster County Re-Entry Coalition focuses specifically on citizens returning from corrections institutions and programs and assists with housing and social service connection and coordination.

-The City will work to support the County in achieving its 2023 goals related to homelessness.
-These goals are articulated in the County's 2023 Annual Action Plan.
+The City will work to support the County in achieving its 2024 goals related to homelessness.
+These goals are articulated in the County's 2024 Annual Action Plan.

-Barriers to Affordable Housing

-AAP-75 Barriers to affordable housing -91.420, 91.220(j)
+Barriers to Affordable Housing AAP-75 Barriers to affordable housing -91.420, 91.220(j)

-The City of Lancaster continues to seek and advance policy and programming to alleviate barriers to accessing affordable housing opportunities for residents and will utilize its 2023 CDBG entitlement allocation to assist in developing and implementing innovative and inclusive approaches to advance its affordable housing priorities.
+The City of Lancaster continues to seek and advance policy and programming to alleviate barriers to accessing affordable housing opportunities for residents and will utilize its 2024 CDBG entitlement allocation to assist in developing and implementing innovative and inclusive approaches to advance its affordable housing priorities.